trip5/Matrix-Fonts/README.md

 ## 6-Series Fonts
 Suitable when using a weekday band underneath the time on an 8-row matrix

-Sorry to the European languages but accents on letters only 5 pixels tall are terrible.
-These are pretty much only useful for displaying the time and having the weekdays underneath.
+I've updated the font files to contain the same characters as the 8-series but accents on letters only 5 or 6 pixels tall are mostly terrible.

-For now, the included characters match what are in the thumbnails.
-Many have been omitted.

 ### MatrixClock-Chunky6
 Everything big and blocky